-I first saw an ad for Static Nails on Facebook, and thought to myself, “Wow.
+I first saw an ad for Static Nails (this is an affiliate link, just FYI!) on Facebook, and thought to myself, “Wow.
 I though press-on nails were in the awkward high-school-no-money-for-a-real-manicure past.”
 I’ve tried press-on nails before: that I purchased from Walmart next to the $1 nail polish.
 Static Nails claim to be different because they are reusable, and come in many shapes, sizes, and colors, and they offer a non-damaging, long lasting nail glue.
 I was skeptical.
-Nevertheless, it was late, I was up for the fourth time nursing my sleep-regressing 3 month old, and I had nothing to lose.
+Nevertheless, it was late, I was up for the fourth time nursing my sleep-regressing 3-month-old, and I had nothing to lose.

-Historically, my nail game is not strong.
+Historically, my nail game has not been strong.
 I can count on one unpolished hand the number of times I have gone to the nail salon and had a manicure.
 100% of those times were due to some degree of coercion.
-I just have never had the desire to go sit in a chair and let some stranger touch all over my hands, rip up my sensitive cuticles, and try to communicate to me in broken English with me not comprehending a word they say because I can’t understand anything but Southern United States dialect.
+I just have never had the desire to go sit in a chair and let some stranger touch all over my hands, rip up my sensitive cuticles, and try to make my nitrile-ruined nails look decent.

 In my sleep-deprived state, I thought I deserved to finally have pretty hands.
 I may be a mom, and I may wear nitrile gloves all day at work, but if there is one thing that could make me feel a little better about myself, it would be having nice nails.
 So, I entered the Static Nails website through the Facebook ad, and purchased a nice, safe looking lavender-colored set called “Willow Round” for $14.

 When I opened my package, which came in four days, I was excited about my new adventure.
 The box was pretty and professional looking.
 The nails were displayed neatly on the inside and outside, and it came with Static Nails special glue and a 2-sided nail file.
 It also came with 24 nails, so 12 different sizes.
 These are the sizes I chose: